About epilepsy

 Epileptic seizure

-Epileptic seizure is caused by a sudden disruption in the electrical signals in the brain.
+Epileptic seizure is caused by a sudden disruption in the electrical activity in the brain.
 Anyone can have a single epileptic seizure.
 Exposures for a singular seizure could be due to:

 • Lack of sleep